starwing/luautf8/README.md

 UTF-8 module for Lua 5.x
 ========================

-This module is add UTF-8 support to Lua.
+This module adds UTF-8 support to Lua.

 It use data extracted from
 [Unicode Character Database](http://www.unicode.org/reports/tr44/),